 Several tests are useful in diagnosing and monitoring acromegaly.
 The most important are laboratory tests that measure the levels of growth hormone (GH) in the blood.
-Because these levels vary naturally depending on factors such as your age, the time of day, and when you last ate, there are two main approaches to measuring your GH.
+Because these levels vary naturally depending on factors (age, the time of day, and when you last ate) there are 2 main approaches to measuring your GH.

 Additionally, insulin-like growth factor-1 (IGF-1) levels can be measured, as acromegaly in the absence of elevated IGF-1 levels is rare.
 These levels vary by age and gender and need to be adjusted accordingly.
 The test for IGF-1 levels is a blood test.

 - Blood test for IGF-1 levels: Because IGF-1 is released more evenly than GH, and these levels remain higher longer, IGF-1 levels can be taken at any time, with a blood test.